 Almost certainly true.
 But there are some in our communities who engage in those activities and, like every other piece of law, in order to catch the bad guys the good guys have to put up with some increased scrutiny.

 We’re not the only ones.
-Through 2018 and 2019, we’ll be joined by accountants, real estate agents, sports betting agencies (TAB) and dealers in certain high value items (vehicles, antiques, jewellery, etc).
+AML requirements also apply to banks, finance companies, accountants, real estate agents, sports betting agencies (TAB) and dealers in certain high value items (vehicles, antiques, jewellery, etc).
 AML is very far reaching.

 So, what does it all mean for me?

 The law says that we have to know all of our clients.
 That’s easy, you say.
 You’ve been with us for a while – of course we know you!
 Not so.
-In many ways yes, but AML tells us that we must have proof of your identity when we take instructions from 1 July 2018, such as copies of your ID and documents verifying your address.
+In many ways yes, but AML tells us that we must now have proof of your identity, such as copies of your ID and documents verifying your address.
 If you have a company or trust, we will need more information still.
 If you’ve had to open a bank account in the past few years, you’ll know what it’s like having to provide documentation.
-The same rules will very shortly apply to us.
+The same rules apply to us.

 So, the next time you come in to see us, or contact us to act for you, our lawyers will need to sight your ID and proof of address.
-It’s called CDD – Customer Due Diligence, so if we tell you that we need to conduct CDD, that’s what we’re talking about.
+It’s called CDD – Customer Due Diligence, so if we tell you that we need to conduct CDD, or AML, that’s what we’re talking about.
 We may do this in person or we may be able to do this electronically.

-We’ll likely ask for that required information the next time we see you (closer to, and from, 1 July), even if we might already hold some of it.
+We’ll likely ask for that required information the next time we see you, even if we might already hold some of it.
 If you have difficulty producing some of what we ask for, please talk to us.
 If, for example, you don’t have a passport or photo ID driver’s licence, there may be other ways we can meet our AML obligations.